Felix-Okeyo/netflix-clone/README.md

 Note: To access movie data, users are required to obtain their own API keys by registering with The Movie Database (TMDb) API.
 Visit TMDb's API documentation to register and obtain your API keys.

-Enjoy streaming your favorite movies and TV shows on the Netflix clone app!